MIC-DKFZ/AVID/README.md

 ### Workflow Script
 **Workflow scripts** declare what processing you want to happen with your data.
 They define the sequence of actions, selectors, and linkers etc. that transform your data.
-The script shown in [Basic Example](#basic-example). is a very simple workflow script example.
+The script shown in [Basic Example](#basic-example) is a very simple workflow script example.

 ## 📊 Real-world Example